 Fourth of July Events in Davis

 A wide array of family activities is planned for the Davis community on July 4th.
+Throughout the day, a variety of activities are happening for people to participate in and enjoy.
 Following the day’s events, the community will gather for a free City-coordinated festival in Community Park on 14th and F Street to hear music, have picnics, and to view the fireworks finale.
-The evening’s exciting musical lineup has been assembled with assistance from the Davis Live Music Collective.
+The evening’s exciting musical lineup has been assembled by the Davis Live Music Collective.

 The 9:30 p.m.
 City-produced fireworks display on July 4th in Community Park is the only safe and legal use of fireworks that is allowed in Davis.
 For public safety, a City ordinance prohibits the use or discharge of fireworks or any substances designed for pyrotechnic display.
 The sale of any type of fireworks within the City of Davis boundaries is also prohibited.

 City of Davis sponsored Fourth of July activities: